Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Introduction

 Our contributions are summarized as follows: \begin{itemize}

-\item A two-level hierarchical diffusion planner where the upper-level DDPM infers sparse, task-centric key states and the lower level denoises under a GPMP-based motion prior conditioned on these states.
-Key states are treated as soft observations with explicit uncertainty, encoding smoothness, boundary and phase consistency, and handling non-stationarities without hard constraints.
+\item A two-level hierarchical diffusion planner where the upper-level planner infers sparse, task-centric key states and the lower-level planner denoises under a GPMP-based motion prior conditioned on them.
+Key states are treated as soft observations with explicit uncertainty, encoding smoothness while encouraging satisfaction of task constraints without imposing hard constraints.

-\item A diffusion formulation with \emph{task-conditioned} non-isotropic Gaussian corruption obtained by conditioning a GPMP-based prior on key states.
-We derive closed-form forward marginals and posteriors for variational training, yielding a Mahalanobis loss that generalizes MSE while preserving the standard DDPM pipeline.
+\item A diffusion formulation with \emph{task-conditioned} non-isotropic Gaussian corruption, obtained by conditioning a GPMP-based prior on key states, with closed-form forward marginals and posteriors for variational training.
+This yields a Mahalanobis loss that generalizes MSE while preserving the standard DDPM pipeline.

-\item A conceptual and empirical comparison to conditioning-only diffusion hierarchies.
-Reparameterizing the low-level prior alters the diffusion landscape and concentrates sampling on trajectories consistent with key states, improving feasibility without extra constraints or loss terms.

-\item Experiments on Maze2D goal reaching and KUKA block stacking showing higher success and better constraint satisfaction than baselines with isotropic noise or conditioning alone, with ablations demonstrating the benefits of the structured prior. \end{itemize}
+\item Experiments on Maze2D goal reaching and KUKA block stacking show higher success and better constraint satisfaction than isotropic and conditioning-only baselines, validating that reparameterizing the low-level prior reshapes the diffusion landscape and concentrates samples around key-state–consistent trajectories. \end{itemize}